Taco Bell: Yum! Brands subsidiary

 In March 2016, Taco Bell introduced private beta testing of an artificial intelligence bot on the messaging platform Slack designed to take orders of select menu items from local Taco Bell locations and have the orders delivered.
-Taco Bell plans to have a wider roll-out of this functionality in the coming months.
+Taco Bell planned to have a wider roll-out of this functionality in the coming months.

 Previously, Taco Bell's hot sauces were only available in packets at the chain itself.
 In February 2014, Taco Bell made its hot sauces available at grocery stores, sold in bottles.
 These would be followed by further grocery store products including chips in May 2018 and shredded cheese in 2019.
 In September 2016, Taco Bell opened a pop-up in New York City in the SoHo, Manhattan area called the Taco Bell VR Arcade.
 Taco Bell and VR fans could demo PlayStation VR, games, and food.